balciemrah/TME_Analyzer_20240320/README.md

 Repeat steps 1-6 for CD20 (threshold of 0.7), CD3 (0.3), CD68 (1), CD56 (0.7) and CK (0.1), naming them CD20+, CD3+, CD68+, CD56+ and CK+ respectively.

-At any point you can look at a particular phenotyping by selecting it at the dropdown menu at the right hand side of the "Phenotype Selection" window.
+At any point you can look at a particular phenotyping by selecting it at the dropdown menu at the right-hand side of the "Phenotype Selection" window.

 Once finished, close the phenotyping window.
 Now the image analysis is finished and your main window with the analysis images should like the following:
 ![](https://github.com/ErasmusMC-Bioinformatics/TME_Analyzer/blob/main/images/finished_analysis.png)